Royal Belgian Sea Cadet Corps: Training camps

-During these camps, cadets will be put in multilingual squads of five to ten cadets and a Cadet First Class or Quartermaster will be appointed as a squad leader.
+During these camps, cadets will be put in multilingual squads of five to ten cadets, and a Cadet First Class or Quartermaster will be appointed as a squad leader.
 The squad is given tasks and is supposed to do everything as a team and not as individuals.
 These squads get their own rooms or tents assigned and have to work and act as one.

-During Camp ORKA, and especially Camp Leopoldsburg, divisions will try to get the annual division cup, called "the Challenge".
+During Camp ORKA and especially Camp Leopoldsburg, divisions will try to get the annual division cup, called "the Challenge".
 This event is normally held during one of the last days and is completely different from the rest of the camp.
 Divisions will temporarily disband the established squads and will make their own with cadets from their division only.
 They will then complete a written exam per rank and will march a route, where they will get inspected at random locations, until they reach the base again.
-The points are tallied up the next day and the division that wins gets to keep "the Challenge" cup for a year.
-Some divisions will train their cadets from months in advance in the hopes to win.
+The points are tallied up the next day, and the division that wins gets to keep "the Challenge" cup for a year.
+Some divisions will train their cadets for months in advance in the hopes of winning.

 Ranks and uniform structure

 All members, except for civilian volunteers, are required to be in uniform while on base or during almost all exercises and activities.
-Members of the cadet corps hold certain ranks based on multiple different factors explained per group below.
+Members of the cadet corps hold certain ranks based on multiple factors, as explained below for each group.

 There is no specific recruitment time; members are free to join or leave at any time.
 Cadets pay a small annual membership fee.